 Tuesday 5 February 2013

-Highlights: Outsmarted by a monkey, 1.5 hour hike to magnificent waterfall, Hot Springs.
+Highlights: Outsmarted by monkeys, enjoyable 1.5 hour hike to magnificent waterfall, relaxing Hot Springs.

 Our activity guide warned us about a local monkey that liked to steal items and play with them and that we should keep everything in our daypacks.
 I followed his advise to a point.
-When exiting the first hot spring a number of children walked up and I put down my Gatorade suddenly a monkey run up and took off with me drink only stopping to open the lid and drink the entire contents.
+When exiting the first hot spring I put down my Gatorade suddenly a monkey run up and distracted me while his friend who i didn’t original see took off with my drink only stopping to open the lid and drink the entire contents.
 He looked at me in jest and I think thanks.
-He had occasionally waited for the exact right moment, I had been defeated by a monkey and the local children couldn’t stop laughing.
+I had been defeated by a monkey and my tour members couldn’t stop laughing.

-That evening I joined Lisa and Rebecca for dinner and I got to enjoy and ending with two charming ladies and in particular enjoyed discussing with Lisa her experiences and world view.
-A great day that showed the some animals are very smart.
+That evening I joined Lisa and Rebecca for dinner and I got to enjoy and evening with two charming ladies and in particular enjoyed discussing with Lisa about her experiences and world view.
+A great day that showed my that some animals are very smart and devious.